 Section 3: The Fossil Record

 Fossils are imprints of organisms that lived in the past, highlighting the differences between the past and the present.
-Fossils vary in size, type, and shape and form only under certain conditions.
+Fossils vary in size, type, and shape, and form only under certain conditions.
 Because not all organisms leave a trace behind when they die, the fossil record is not complete.
-While the picture of the past is incomplete, the fossil record shows how fossils were organized to provide evidence about history of life on Earth, including how organisms have changed over time.
+While the picture of the past is incomplete, the fossil record shows how fossils were organized to provide evidence about the history of life on Earth, including how organisms have changed over time.
 It reveals when an organism lived, how it lived, and how it may have died.
 A paleontologist is a scientist who studies fossils.
 Paleontologists observe skeletal features to make inferences about an organism’s behavior or use it to compare similar skeletal structures to hypothesize evolutionary relationships of species.

 The formation of fossils is actually a rare event but can occur in three different ways.
 Petrified fossils are found where remains are buried in sediment and then change to rock over time.
 Molds and casts are created from the hollow spaces in sediment in the shape of an organism.
 The shape leaves a mold.
 When a mold becomes filled with hardened minerals, it becomes a cast.
 Preserved remains can be found when quickly buried organisms are preserved by ice, volcanic ash or clay before they begin to decay.